ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/operation-complexity.md

 }
 ```

-When drilling in further, the cost will go up to `110`.
+When drilling in further, the cost will go up to `110` since we are also now pulling in the author and by doing so causing a second database call.

 Cost calculation: `(5 * 10) + ((1 + 5) * 10)`